 Jean C. Emond, MD

 Dr. Emond is the Vice Chairman of Surgery and Chief of the Transplantation Services at Columbia University.
-He has over30 years of experience performing liver transplantation and complex liver and biliary surgery in children and adults, including the first living donor liver transplantation (LDLT) in the United States.
-Dr. Emond has published extensively in this field and was a co-chair of the NIH A2ALL program for 13 years.
+He has over 30 years of experience performing liver transplantation and complex liver and biliary surgery in children and adults, including the first living donor liver transplantation (LDLT) in the United States.
+Dr. Emond has published extensively in this field and was the co-chair of the NIH A2ALL program for 13 years.
 In collaboration with the department of Medicine at Columbia, Dr. Emond recruited the leadership of the Columbia Center for Translational immunology that created the foundation for translational and clinical research in transplantation tolerance.
 This will lead the way to inducing transplant tolerance in liver patients with the mixed chimerism strategy.
 As Director of Transplantation at the Columbia University Medical Center Dr. Emond’s activities foster clinical excellence and research across all 11 of the solid organ transplant programs at the Medical Center.
-In recognition of his national and international leadership in transplantation, Dr. Emond is the President-elect of the American Society of Transplant Surgeons, the pre-eminent association of a transplant surgery.
+In recognition of his national and international leadership in transplantation, Dr. Emond is the past president of the American Society of Transplant Surgeons, the pre-eminent association of a transplant surgery.

 Contribution to Science